 The nearby bridge (also named Pigeonhouse Bridge) over the Wey Navigation on Woking FP82 is not affected.

-Part of Send FP61 has been eroded away and has fallen into the river.
-The path is therefore closed by Traffic Regulation Order which has been renewed to expire on 10 Mar 2019.
+A short length of Send FP61 beside the River Wey has eroded away and fallen into the river.
+That part of the path is therefore closed by Traffic Regulation Order which has been renewed to expire on 10 Mar 2019, so in effect there is no direct through route on these paths at the present time.
 The lengthy official alternative route is north on the Wey Navigation towpath, then Send FP55 to Potters Lane, south on Potters Lane, then Send FP60 to Send Church.

 This path passes between the front of the gardens and the car park.
 Construction work is taking place causing two short lengths of the path to be closed by Traffic Regulation Order, now renewed to expire on 30 Jun 2019.
 Alternative routes are in place, and the changes are very minor.

 Sunday 24 February 2019Starting at 10:00A moderate 8.7 mile / 14 km walk

 Wednesday 27 February 2019Starting at 10:00An easy 5 mile / 8.1 km walk

 Tuesday 5 March 2019Starting at 10:00A moderate 6 mile / 9.7 km walk

 Tuesday 12 March 2019Starting at 10:00A moderate 6.2 mile / 10 km walk